PKUFlyingPig/Self-learning-Computer-Science/README.md

 | ------------------------------------------------------------ | -------- | ------------- | ---------- |
 | [UCB CS170: Efficient Algorithms and Intractable Problems](https://cs170.org) | Latex    | TBA           | 🌟🌟🌟🌟       |

-In this course you will learn more advanced algorithms like divide-and-conquer, dynamic programming, Network Flow, Graph algorithms and some NP problems.
+In this course you will learn more advanced algorithms like divide-and-conquer, dynamic programming, Network Flow, Graph algorithms Linear Programming and some NP problems.

 This is a theoritic course where you do not need to write code but to design your algorithms and bound the time and memory complexity.